St Lucia has a bit of a reputation for being a super expensive, luxurious vacation destination.

 Whether you’re looking for an affordable St Lucia honeymoon or you just want to see what this beautiful island has to offer, it doesn’t have to cost an arm and a leg.

-Here’s some of my best tips to do St Lucia on the cheap:
+Here’s some of my best tips for doing St Lucia on the cheap:

-In the rest of this post, I will go into more detail on exactly how you can visit St Lucia on a budget.
+In the rest of this post, I will go into more detail on exactly how you can visit St Lucia on a budget including exactly what I did.

 In fact, you could probably spend the same amount that you’d pay per night at Sandals on your entire stay at a budget accommodation in St Lucia!